Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems

 \subsection{Antiferromagnetic topological Dirac fermions}

 Recently, a new concept has been theoretically proposed.
-It follows from the observation that the staggered SOT fields can co-exist with topological Dirac fermions in the band structure of AFs because of the serendipitous overlap of the key symmetry requirements \cite{Smejkal2017}.
-Therefore, one can use SOT to reorient the N\'eel vector in AFs in order to control such topological Dirac fermions.
+It follows from the observation that the staggered SOT fields can co-exist with topological Dirac fermions in the band structure of antiferromagnets because of the serendipitous overlap of the key symmetry requirements \cite{Smejkal2017}.
+Therefore, one can use SOT to reorient the N\'eel vector in antiferromagnets in order to control such topological Dirac fermions.
 This is illustrated in Fig.~\ref{fig_iSGE-SOT-antiferro-2}(a,b) on examples of the CuMnAs where the SOT switching was experimentally verified, as mentioned above, and of the graphene lattice representing the Dirac systems \cite{CastroNeto2009b}: (i) The two-Mn-site primitive cell of CuMnAs favors band crossings in analogy with the two-C-site graphene lattice. (ii) In the paramagnetic phase, CuMnAs has time reversal ($\cal{T}$) and space inversion ($\cal{P}$) symmetries.
-It guarantees that each band is double-degenerate forming a Kramer's pair, in analogy to graphene.
-In the AF phase, this degeneracy is not lifted because the combined $\cal{PT}$ symmetry is preserved, although the $\cal{T}$ symmetry and the $\cal{P}$ symmetry are individually broken \cite{Herring1966,Chen2014,Tang2016,Smejkal2017}. (iii) The combined $\cal{PT}$ symmetry is just another way of expressing that the two AF spin-sublattices conincide with the two inversion-partner crystal-sublattices.
-As explained above, this is the condition that allows for the efficient FL SOT in AFs.
+It guarantees that each band is doubly-degenerate forming a Kramer's pair, in analogy to graphene.
+In the antiferromagnetic phase, this degeneracy is not lifted because the combined $\cal{PT}$ symmetry is preserved, although the $\cal{T}$ symmetry and the $\cal{P}$ symmetry are individually broken \cite{Herring1966,Chen2014,Tang2016,Smejkal2017}. (iii) The combined $\cal{PT}$ symmetry is just another way of expressing that the two antiferromagnetic spin sublattices conincide with the two inversion-partner crystal-sublattices.
+As explained above, this condition leads to an efficient field-like SOT in bipartite antiferromagnets.